 ABOUT WRITER BEWARE ®

-“Writer Beware” is an officially registered service mark of the Science Fiction and Fantasy Writers of America.
+Writer Beware® is an officially registered service mark of the Science Fiction and Fantasy Writers Association.

-Victoria Strauss, co-founder and Vice-Chair of SFWA’s Committee on Writing Scams, is the author of nine novels for adults and young adults, including the Stone fantasy duology (The Arm of the Stone and The Garden of the Stone) and Passion Blue, a historical novel for teens, one of Kirkus Reviews’ Best Books of 2012.
+Victoria Strauss, co-founder of Writer Beware®, is the author of nine novels for adults and young adults, including the Way of Arata epic fantasy duology (The Burning Land and The Awakened City) and a pair of historical novels for teens, Passion Blue and Color Song.
 She has written hundreds of book reviews for publications such as SF Site, and her articles on writing have appeared in Writer’s Digest and elsewhere.
 In 2006, she served as a judge for the World Fantasy Awards.

-Visit Victoria at www.victoriastrauss.com.
+Visit Michael at www.michael-capobianco.com/.

-Richard C. White is the author of tie-in fiction for a number of media franchises, including Star Trek and Doctor Who, as well as an original fantasy novel, Gauntlet Dark Legacy: Paths of Evil.
-Among other interesting jobs, he has worked as a journalist, a substitute teacher, an independent comics publisher, an analyst for the military, and, currently, as a technical writer.
+Richard C. White is the author of tie-in fiction for a number of media franchises, including Star Trek and Doctor Who, as well as an original novels–including Gauntlet Dark Legacy: Paths of Evil and Harbinger of Darkness–and two short story collections, For a Few Gold Pieces More and Chasing Danger: The Case Files of Theron Chase.

 Visit Rich at www.nightwolfgraphics.com.

-- We maintain and continually update the Writer Beware website with the latest information on literary schemes, scams, and pitfalls, and the most current information on what writers can do to protect themselves.
+- We maintain and update the Writer Beware website with the latest information on literary schemes, scams, and pitfalls, and the most current information on what writers can do to protect themselves.

-- We constantly research the problems we discuss, reading trade publications and subscribing to professional newsletters and mailing lists in order to keep current with issues and changes in the publishing industry.
+- We constantly research the subjects we discuss, reading trade publications and subscribing to professional newsletters and mailing lists in order to keep current with issues and changes in the publishing industry.
 We’re in regular touch with reputable agents and editors, so we can better contrast their business practices to the nonstandard practices we warn against.

 - We maintain an extensive database of questionable literary agents, publishers, independent editors, writers’ services, contests, publicity services, and others.
 This database has been assembled thanks to the hundreds of writers and publishing professionals who have contacted us to share their experiences and to provide us with documentation.
 Our database is the most complete of its kind in the world.

 - We offer a free research service for writers with questions about agents, publishers, and others (e-mail us at email@example.com).
-The information we provide is supported by multiple similar advisories and complaints from writers, by documentation, or, in most cases, by both.
+The information we provide is supported by multiple similar reports and complaints from writers, by documentation, or, in most cases, by both.